bytesbay/web3-token/README.md

 # Web3 Token

 Web3 Token is a new way to authenticate users.
 See [this article](https://medium.com/@bytesbay/you-dont-need-jwt-anymore-974aa6196976) for more info (later I'll add this info to this readme).
+Implementation of [EIP-4361](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-4361.md).

 ## Version 2 updates 🎉
 - I'm now 90% following [EIP-4361](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-4361.md).
 Why 90%?
 Because i don't like some things in that standard that makes it more difficult to use it for developers.